Residence Hall Policies

-Gender-Neutral Housing Policy
+Gender Inclusive Housing Policy

-Gender-neutral housing is available to all upperclass students living on campus.
+Gender inclusive housing is available to all upperclass students living on campus.
 This allows students to room with any person, regardless of gender identity, gender expression, biological sex, or sexual orientation.

 Approved by Senate, DOS, and F&M on October 31, 2008